Budget 2018 introduced Dividend Distribution tax on dividend from equity mutual funds.

 In one of my earlier posts, I had highlighted how mutual fund houses are misguiding investors and convincing investors to invest in dividend plans of mutual fund schemes.

 Dividend schemes never made for a good choice in case of equity funds.
 In this post, we will look at the reasons.
-Additionally, with the introduction of Dividend Distribution Tax (DDT) on dividend from equity funds, choice of dividend option for regular income becomes an even worse choice.
+Additionally, with the introduction of Dividend Distribution Tax (DDT) on dividend from equity funds, the choice of the dividend option for regular income becomes an even worse choice.

 You do not control the quantum of dividend, Fund Manager has discretion